Meet the current members of our Trust Board.

 Jenny Howarth – Chair

-Jenny is a practising solicitor; she works for a global insurance company and focuses on financial and professional risks.
 Jenny passionately believes that all children deserve an excellent state education providing them with the knowledge and skills they need to succeed in our ever changing world.
-She looks forward to supporting Katherine Warington School achieve its goals and aims.
+She is proud to see those values reflected so strongly at KWS.

 Helen is the Headmistress of St George’s School in Harpenden, taking up the post in September 2017.
 Having studied for a degree in Geography, Helen went on to train as an Accountant in industry.
 Realising accounting wasn’t for her; she returned to full time study and gained her PGCE in 1993 teaching at a number of schools, both independent and state sectors, within the Hertfordshire and Bedfordshire areas.
 Arriving at St George’s in January 2005 as an Assistant Headteacher whilst studying for her Master’s in Education, she became Deputy Headteacher in September 2008.
 Helen is a hugely passionate and skilled educator, who’s greatest desire is to see our children grow up to lead fulfilled lives, enjoy healthy lifestyles and make a positive contribution to the wider community.